Helda digital repository

 The Helda repository

-• Offers publication data to be harvested for international digital archives and portals
+• provides access to publication data in international digital archives and portals

 If you wish to publish open access learning materials, monographs or publication series in Helda, please contact the library at helda@helsinki.fi.